andreaskoch/dockerized-magento/README.md

 ### Change the MySQL Root User Password

 I chose a very weak passwords for the MySQL root-user.
-You can change it by modifiying the respective environment variables for the **mysql-container** ... and **installer** because otherwise the installation will fail:
+You can change it by modifying the respective environment variables for the **mysql-container** ... and **installer** because otherwise the installation will fail:

 ```yaml
 installer: